Latest News

 The European countries accounted for more than two-thirds (67%) of U.S. LNG exported this year.
 This is the largest concentration of U.S. LNG flows to one continent since 2022 when Europe's LNG demand spiked after Russia's invasion in Ukraine.

-Kpler data show that while Europe's total LNG needs in 2025 have increased by only 2%, despite the fact that Europe's LNG volumes have increased by 25% since last year.
-This is because Europe's power sector has shifted away from fossil fuels.
+Kpler data show that while Europe's total LNG needs in 2025 have increased by only 2%, despite the fact that Europe's LNG volumes have risen by 25% from last year.
+This is because Europe's power sector has re-tooled its generation sources to move away from fossil fuels.

-As Europe's utilities continue to accelerate the deployment of renewables and batteries, regional gas consumption is expected to decrease from 2030s onwards.
-This will result in a shrinking LNG market.
+As Europe's utilities continue to accelerate the deployment of renewables and batteries, the regional gas demand will likely decline by 2030, leading to a shrinking LNG market.

-The International Energy Agency (IEA), in its latest outlook, forecasts that the total European Union's gas demand will decline by just under 10% by 2035, due to a greater use of heat pumps and electric, as well as higher energy efficiency, and more output from renewables.
+The International Energy Agency (IEA), in its latest outlook, forecasts that the total European Union's gas demand will decline by a little over 10% by 2035, due to a greater use of heat pumps and electric, as well as higher energy efficiency, and resulting from more renewables.

 FAR-FLUNG HEEADWINDS